 Some of the ASOS action considered by UCU would be ‘partial performance’ of your contractual duties.
-At this time, the College will not be deducting pay for those taking ASOS.
-However, the College reserves its right to commence pay deductions after monitoring the impact of this industrial action.
+At this time, we will not withhold pay for anyone taking ASOS, however we reserve the right to amend this after monitoring the impact of this industrial action.
 Notice will be given of a change to the College’s position and will not be applied retrospectively.

-Tier 2 and 5 sponsored workers should also be aware that:
+Skilled Worker/Tier 2 and Temporary Worker/Tier 5 GAE sponsored workers should be aware that:

-- The College will record time off work due to strike action as part of legally organised industrial action in the TeamSeer and, in some instances, may need to report this to UKVI.
+- We will record time off work due to strike action as part of legally organised industrial action and in some instances, may need to report this to UKVI.

-- Although strike days are classified as a permitted exemption under UKVI ‘unauthorised absence’ rules, if you were to have 10 consecutive working days of unauthorised absence, the College would be required to notify UKVI, however this should not impact on either your current status or ability to extend your permission to stay in the UK.
+- Although strike days are classified as a permitted exception under UKVI unpaid leave rules, if you were to have 10 consecutive working days of unauthorised absence, the College would be required to notify UKVI.
+However, this should not impact on either your current status or ability to extend your permission to stay in the UK.

 What will happen to the salaries saved by the College?